o83/n2o/src/commands/README.md

 * K-like Space-free Language Core (between M-expr and K)
 * AST Transformations for Iterators
-* Buil-in interpreter and bindings to InterCore
+* Built-in interpreter and bindings to InterCore